Karl Jaspers Forum, Target Article 16, 16 March 1999

 on certain issues, to probe the possible ways of

-extending the current circle of views, or check the
+extending the current circle of views, or seek for the

 limits of their applicability.
 However, all that play

-gets put aside, as soon as anything practically important
+gets immediately put aside, as soon as anything practically important

 is concerned.
 One of the manifestations of consciousness